-Clever Devices Chief Customer Office, Buddy Coleman met with legislators on Capitol Hill last week regarding re-authorization of funding for the Fixing America’s Surface Transportation Act, or FAST Act.
+Clever Devices Chief Customer Officer, Buddy Coleman met with legislators on Capitol Hill last week regarding re-authorization of funding for the Fixing America’s Surface Transportation Act, or FAST Act.
 The FAST Act provides long-term funding certainty for surface transportation infrastructure planning and investment.
 The Act is currently set to lapse on September 30, 2020.

 We sat down with Buddy to learn more about transit funding and why it matters- here’s what you need to know: